Increase

 collateral

-Each piece of marketing collateral should be explicitly defined
+Each piece of marketing collateral should

-as a part of a communications/marketing plan.
-That plan models each
+be explicitly defined as a part of a communications/marketing plan.

-step on the pathway that leads from customers from initial awareness
+That plan models each step on the pathway that leads from customers

-piece very precisely.
+of each communications piece very precisely.

 Representative